Drkmaster83/LordFFA/README.md

-# LordFFA
+# FFA
-Recoded Spigot LordFFA plugin (untested, but compiled for Minecraft 1.8.8).
+Recoded Spigot FFA plugin (untested, but compiled for Minecraft 1.8.8).